microsoft/aed-content-nasa-su20/IntroToPython/1-Intro-InstallationModule/7-InstallPython.md

 # Installing Python

-With Visual Studio Code installed, you will need to download Python so our computer knows how to run and interpret the code we write.
+With Visual Studio Code installed, you will need to download Python so your computer knows how to run and interpret the code we write.

 > [!NOTE]
 > Most Mac and Linux computers will come with Python pre-installed, however it might not be up to date.